johnsonw6558/independent_study-java/entries/entry9.md

 });
 ```

-## Adding Background Music to the Home Screen and Game Screen
+## Adding Background Music to the Start Menu and Game Screen

-After making the buttons on the home screen functional, I worked on adding background music to the home screen and game screen and it wasn’t as difficult as I expected.
+After making the buttons on the start menu functional, I worked on adding background music to the start menu and game screen and it wasn’t as difficult as I expected.
 I just searched on google “how to add background music using libgdx” and I found a github tutorial which taught me how to add sound effects/background music using LibGDX.
 Below is the code to how I added background music.

 ```java
 sound = Gdx.audio.newSound(Gdx.files.internal("core/assets/opening.mp3"));